amsapatnekar/cse15l-lab-reports/labReport1.md

 # Lab Report 1
 ## cd
 1. **cd** without any argument provided no output as **cd** changes the current directory to the one specified with the argument.
-As there is no argument provided, there won't be an output.
+As no argument is provided, it takes you one step back to the previous directory, which is home in this case.
 ![image](cdNoArg.png)
   2. **cd** with a directory as an argument changes the directory the terminal is in, allowing you to use files within that directory.
   ![image](cdDirectory.png)